Between Myth and Reality

 ❌ Myth 3: Chemical agents are the most effective

-False!
-Many insects have developed resistance , and chemicals are often prohibited in sensitive areas.
+Wrong!
+Many insects have developed resistances, and chemical agents are often prohibited in sensitive areas.

-❌ Myth 5: Small insects are not a big problem
+❌ Myth 5: Small insects do not mean a big problem

 Those who react early save effort and costs.